mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 1. PhysX is not deterministic, so we can't use deterministic lockstep.

-2. Rolling back the entire simulation is too expensive, so we can't hide latency with client-side prediction.
+2. Rolling back and resimulating the entire simulation is too expensive, so we can't hide latency with client-side prediction.

-Any solution we come up would need to work with a physics engine engine that is not completely deterministic, and provide some way to hide latency without the cost of rolling back the entire simulation.
+Any solution we come up would need to work with a physics engine engine that is not completely deterministic, and provide some way to hide latency without client-side prediction.

+Is this even possible?

 # Authority Scheme

 The number one rule of networking is _never trust the client_.

 As with all good rules, this one is made to be broken.
-Never break it in a competitive game like an FPS, but in a _cooperative experience_, it may be something worth considering when there are no other options.
+Never in a competitive game like an FPS, but in a _cooperative experience_, it's something to consider when there are no other options.

 Which brings us to the concept of an authority scheme.
 The basic idea is that instead of having the server be authoritative over the whole simulation, we _distribute_ authority across player machines, such that players take authority over objects they interact with, in effect _becoming the server_ for those objects.
 If we do this correctly, from each player's point of view, players get to interact with objects lag free, and they never have to rollback and apply corrections.
 Also, because we are synchronizing state, determinism is not required.

-The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, deciding after the fact which player wins when two players grab the same object, or throw objects at the same stack.
+The trick to making this all work is to define _rules_ that keep the distributed simulation in sync while letting players predictively take authority over objects, resolving after the fact which player wins when two players grab the same object, or throw objects at the same stack.

 To do this, I came up with two concepts:

 1. Authority
 2. Ownership